Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 10.34.13 UTC
+- WIB: Rabu, 10 September 2025 11.29.23 UTC
-- WITA: Rabu, 10 September 2025 11.34.13 UTC
+- WITA: Rabu, 10 September 2025 12.29.23 UTC
-- WIT: Rabu, 10 September 2025 12.34.13 UTC
+- WIT: Rabu, 10 September 2025 13.29.23 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship